jerry81/natural-language/spanish/grammar_mistakes.md

 5. Does the girl need water?
  - ¿Necesita la niña agua? - wrong
  - ¿La niña necesita agua? - correct

+6. It is my favorite dance
+  - El es mi baile favorito - wrong
+  - Es mi baile favorito - correct
+  - not like german